Jinec98/MAE3D/README.md

 and then you need to put them at "./data"

 ## Evaluate
-We can get an accuracy of 93.4% (SOTA) on the ModelNet40.
+We can get an accuracy of 93.4% on the ModelNet40.
 The pre-trained model can be found in [here](https://livebournemouthac-my.sharepoint.com/:u:/g/personal/jiangj_bournemouth_ac_uk/EfvO9tJcHylOv6x72UeffnEBacsbT6YNchA1ruF1iQP1Dg?e=5EuTSx).

 You need to move the "model_cls.t7" to "./checkpoints/mask_ratio_0.7/exp_shapenet55_block/models",